-When The Evil Dead was first released 40 years ago, very few could have predicted that it would become the classic of horror cinema that it is today.
-The creation of three childhood friends – Sam Raimi, Robert Tapert and Bruce Campbell – the iconic low-budget passion project has since gone on to build its very own media empire of sorts, with sequels, a TV show, comics, video games and even a musical being created within its wacky horror universe.
+When The Evil Dead was first released in 1981, very few could have predicted that it would become the classic of horror cinema that it is today.
+The creation of three childhood friends (Sam Raimi, Robert Tapert and Bruce Campbell), the iconic low-budget passion project has since gone on to build its very own media empire, with sequels, a TV show, comics, video games, and even a musical being created within its wacky horror universe.

-In this Halloween edition of Ranked, we at The Film Magazine are taking a look at the four movies of the Evil Dead franchise, from Sam Raimi’s 1981 original The Evil Dead to 2013’s soft reboot/continuation Evil Dead, and ranking each movie from worst to best in terms of gore, catchphrases and of course the quality of the films themselves.
+In this edition of Ranked, we at The Film Magazine are taking a look at the five movies of the Evil Dead franchise, from Sam Raimi’s 1981 original The Evil Dead to 2023’s Evil Dead Rise, and ranking each movie from worst to best in terms of gore, catchphrases, and of course the quality of the films themselves.

 Though Evil Dead (2013) is not a perfect addition to the Evil Dead series there are more than enough aspects within the movie to admire, even if they are sullied by the film’s not so great aspects.
 Evil Dead is definitely worth a watch, even if just to experience a more serious take on the famous story.